zothsu/z-thedev.tech/README.md

 - [ ] Set up automated backups for site content and Docker volumes
 - [ ] Add CI/CD pipeline for content or container deployment via GitHub Actions

-> For a detailed daily breakdown, refer to the (dockerServerSetupJournal.md)[Docker Server Setup] in this repo.
+For a detailed daily breakdown, refer to the[Docker Server Setup](dockerServerSetupJournal.md) in this repo.